testdouble/rspec-graphql_response/UPGRADE.md

 # Upgrade Guide

+## v0.3.0 to v0.4.0

+There is a breaking change between v0.3.0 and v0.4.0 where the helper `graphql_query` was renamed to `graphql_operation`.
+In order to migrate to v0.4.0 all references to `graphql_query` can be replaced with `graphql_operation`.

 ## v0.1.0 to v0.2.0

 There is a breaking change between v0.1.0 and v0.2.0 regarding the configuration of graphql queries, variables and context.